 When you think of new football stadiums on the African continent, it is likely South Africa that still comes to mind.
-A group of incredible stadiums was built (or in some cases renovated) to host the 2010 World Cup, and as is traditional of the event, they represented the cutting edge of design.
+A group of incredible stadiums were built (or in some cases renovated) to host the 2010 World Cup, and as is traditional of the event, they represented the cutting edge of design.

 Amazingly though, it’s been almost a decade since the World Cup went to South Africa.
 Now, the newest and most impressive football stadiums are being set up in Cote d’Ivoire.
 This is an exciting development for a couple of reasons.
 The first and most significant is that Cote d’Ivoire is hosting the Africa Cup of Nations in 2021, which is the entire reason for the stadium construction boomlet.
 While not quite the World Cup in terms of attention, magnitude, or attendance, the Cup of Nations is the biggest football event in Africa, and should make for an incredible spectacle in – arguably – West Africa’s greatest football nation.
 It’s no wonder that Cote d’Ivoire is looking to impress.